 - Incorrect logic on your part.
 Even if you have undergone a thorough problem-solving process, it is still possible that some of your premises or assumptions could be erroneous.
 That is why it is good practice to have someone review your thoughts and conclusions.
 Far from being a sign of weakness, involving someone else in a review shows foresight.

-In Part 4 we'll discuss two key problem solving tools that use cause and effect diagrams and causal chains.
+In the next post, we'll discuss two key problem solving tools that use cause and effect diagrams and causal chains.

 Stay on top of industry trends and insights.